miyamirz/Photo-Blog-/README.md

 This application is a basic single page application developed using ReactJS and other tech stack.<br>

+## `Application Live Url1
+The application is live.
+Check it out here: https://photo-blog-application.herokuapp.com/

 ### `Features`

 ->View current user's Albums and the photos present in each album<br>